-A great client of mine sent me this idea for an article about how to know whether your baby is going through a sleep regression or a phase.
-This is the same client who is a strong advocate of Attachment Parenting who contacted me over a year ago about her then 10 month old.
+A great client of mine sent me this idea for an article… How to know whether your baby is going through a sleep regression or a phase.
+This is the same client who is a strong advocate of Attachment Parenting.
+She contacted me over a year ago about her then 10 month old.
 She is now expecting a new baby, which is very exciting!
 This article will consider whether your baby is going through a sleep regression, a phase, or whether your baby or toddler simply has a bad habit.

 One primary benefit I have over other parents is YOUR experience.
-What I mean by that is that, sure, I have my own personal experience with my son who inspired this website, but now that I’ve helped countless parents and approaching my 10,000th e-mail (you can see the counter on the homepage here, which is almost real-time and updates ever so often), I see patterns that most parents don’t have the luxury of seeing.
-I am very analytical, so I connect things that others may not, since my mind looks for patterns, even when I don’t mean to.
+What I mean by that is that, sure, I have my own personal experience with my son who inspired this website, but now that I’ve helped countless parents and have worked with families every day for 15+ years, I see patterns that most parents don’t have the luxury of seeing.
+I am very analytical, so I connect things that others may not.
 I benefit from your experience and know the potential pitfalls to look out for, not only from my own experience, but from all of yours, too.
-It’s actually very interesting to put it all together!

-- 4 months old – This is probably one of the biggest trouble spots for many new parents (though only some will consider it a sleep problem until 6 months, waiting for baby to “get over it”).
-The way your baby sleeps fundamentally changes and it never changes back!
+- 4 months old – This is probably one of the biggest trouble spots for many new parents.
+The way your baby sleeps fundamentally changes.
+Sadly, it never changes back!

 - 8 months old – This one is another big one, but doesn’t always happen in the eighth month.
-This can be around 8, 9, or 10 months and usually related to a lot of development going on with your baby.
+This can be around 8, 9, or 10 months.
+It is usually related to a lot of development going on with your baby.
 This usually gets better a few weeks later, though it’s easy to develop new long-term habits trying to deal with it.

-- 18 months old – I have not written an article about this one (yet), but this is a common age to hear from parents about their toddler’s sleep, usually related to napping, night waking, and testing limits or questions about discipline.
+- 18 months old – This is a common age to hear from parents about their toddler’s sleep.
+Usually, it’s related to napping, night waking, and testing limits or discipline.

-- 2 years old – Around this age, I find many parents writing to me about bedtime getting later, which is common at this age, especially in the summer.
+- 2 years old – Around this age, I find many parents writing to me about naps and bedtime getting later.

 So, how do you know if you are seeing a sleep regression or a phase?

-Every other “blip” in your baby’s sleep, I would call a “phase”.
+Every other “blip” in your baby’s sleep, I would call a “phase.”
 Anytime your baby or toddler is working on a new developmental milestone (whether you can “see” it or not), it may affect his sleep.
 This is going to be quite a lot of “phases” in the first few years.
 They learn a LOT in a short amount of time!
-Just to name a few, they learn names of objects, how to roll, crawl, pull up, stand up, sign language, and/or hand gestures, walk, talk, object permanence, eat, cause and effect, and so on and there are likely lots of “little” things we don’t even realize.
-Some of the things we’ve taken for granted that we know we have to teach our kids.
-All of that can make some babies feel unsettled, insecure, happy, tired, over-tired, excited, over-stimulated or all of the above!
+All of that development can make some babies feel unsettled, insecure, happy, tired, over-tired, excited, over-stimulated or all of the above!
 No wonder they can’t sleep, sometimes!

 When is it a sleep habit?

-There is no black and white as far as when you have a sleep regression, phase, or a habit, but my general rule of thumb is 2-3 weeks.
+There is no black and white as far as when to know that you have a sleep regression, phase, or a habit.
+My general rule of thumb is to give it about 1-3 weeks.
 If you have an abrupt sleep change, try to give your baby 1-3 weeks to see if something reveals itself.
-It could be a new tooth or a new “trick” or even an illness a few days later.
-There is no reason to feel alarmed that something has changed until it has “stuck” and then that’s when I tend to tell people to take action.
+It could be a new tooth, a new developmental leap, or even an illness.
+There is no reason to feel alarmed that something has changed until it has “stuck.”

-If your baby wasn’t sleeping well before and then starts to sleep worse, that would be another reason to start working on sleep.
-Sleep may not become perfect until the sleep regression is over, for example, but it could be a whole lot better if your baby WAS waking 3 times per night and is now waking 6-8 times per night, which is excessive even for a sleep regression.
+If your baby wasn’t sleeping well before and then starts to sleep worse, that is another reason to start working on sleep.
+Sleep may not become perfect until the sleep regression is over, but it could be a whole lot better if your baby WAS waking 3 times per night and is now waking 6-8 times per night.
+6-8 times per night is excessive even for a sleep regression.

-In the end, you know your baby best and, although you may be a new mom or on your third baby and forgot everything from your younger one(s), your instincts will guide you more than you think.
+In the end, you know your baby best.
+Although you may be a new mom or on your third baby, your instincts will guide you more than you think.
 As soon as you start to feel resentment or that you can barely function or, worse, your baby can barely function, it’s likely time to do something about it.
 Although it may be your fault your baby won’t sleep doesn’t mean it has to stay that way.
-Only some will eventually grow out of their sleep problems.
-I work with parents of toddlers all the time still waiting for their baby to grow out of the same sleep problems they had at 4 months old!
+Only some will grow out of their sleep problems.
+I work with parents of toddlers (and older) all the time, who are still waiting for their baby to grow out of their sleep issues.